tarantool/tarantool/doc/sphinx/book/replication/index.rst

             })();
         </script>

-On Terminal #2, ignore the repeated messages saying "failed to connect", and execute these requests:
+On Terminal #2, ignore the error messages, and execute these requests:

 .. code-block:: tarantoolsession